 Chronic migraine is defined as having 15 or more migraine headaches a month for at least 3 months.

 Diagnosis of migraine is done clinically with no need for imaging studies in patients with typical recurrent attacks.
 Patients with migraines usually avoid sudden movement, which can precipitate the attacks unlike patients with cluster headache which is severe enough to make the patient restless and irritable.

 Management is mainly abortive for the acute attacks and prophylaxis for prevention of future attacks.
 Acute managements include triptans, ergot alkaloids and NSAIDs.
 Preventive management includes beta blockers, tricyclic antidepressants, antiepileptics, calcium channel blockers, SSRIs and NSAIDs.

 The pain starts in the back of the head and neck, then spreads as tightness or pressure band.
-It is not associated with nausea or vomiting and no disability of the affected patients.
+It is not usually associated with nausea or vomiting and no disability of the affected patients.

 Cluster headache (Horton’s syndrome)

-This is a form of severe unilateral periorbital headache in the trigeminal distribution with conjunctival injection, lacrimation, nasal congestion and rhinorrhea.
+This is a form of severe unilateral periorbital headache in the trigeminal nerve distribution with conjunctival injection, lacrimation, nasal congestion and rhinorrhea.
 Sometimes it can be associated with miosis and ptosis.
 The pain usually lasts few minutes to hours.